Olikonsti/Olikonsti/README.md

 # Olikonsti

-Hi, am 16 years old and like to code as a hobby in my free time
+Hi, I am 16 years old and like to code as a hobby in my free time

 Languages: